The other day, a blogger in one of my Facebook groups asked an alarming question.

 Yes, this is the first and most significant benefit I want to point out, especially after sharing that story with you at the beginning of the post.

-Imagine if you had been building your blogging biz for months or years only for it to be gone in an instant and without notice?
+Imagine if you had been building a money-making blog for months or years only for it to be gone in an instant and without notice?

 You’ll be starting again from scratch.